Lower Sepik languages

 The Lower Sepik a.k.a.
 Nor–Pondo languages are a small language family of East Sepik Province in northern Papua New Guinea.
 They were identified as a family by K Laumann in 1951 under the name Nor–Pondo, and included in Donald Laycock's now-defunct 1973 Sepik–Ramu family.

 Classification

 The original conception of the family, under the name Nor–Pondo, is as follows:

 Malcolm Ross (2005) broke up the Nor branch (and thus renamed the family Lower Sepik) because Murik does not share the characteristic //p//s of the first- and second-person pronouns of Kopar and the Pondo languages, so the latter may form a group: Murik vs Kopar–Pondo.
 Ross classified Lower Sepik as one branch of a Ramu–Lower Sepik language family.

 Foley (2005) tentatively proposes that Chambri and Angoram may be primary branches: Nor, Chambari, Karawari–Yimas, Angoram.
 Usher, following Foley, keeps Nor together and breaks up Pondo.
-Neither accept the connection to Ramu.
+Neither accepts the connection to Ramu.